About Us

 Jason served as Chair of Trustees and then CEO until 2022 when he stepped away, and Lisa then took over the role of CEO, supported by current Chair of Trustees Gareth Marlow.

 The CCH is an accredited museum with an active visitor base and firm role in the local and tech communities, achieved with a dedicated staff team and a small army of volunteers, without whom we could not succeed.
-Jason's collection, passion and devotion to computing drove the museum's early success and now Lisa is driving it forward as a highly regarded and unique museum.
+Jason's collection, passion, knowledge and devotion to computing drove the museum's early success and now Lisa is driving it forward as a highly regarded and unique museum.

 Education Services